Have you ever seen a wasp flying around your backyard in Oklahoma? Wasps can be intimidating, especially if they buzz around your head.

 If you have noticed many four-toothed Mason wasps in your area, contact a professional pest control service for assistance in removing them from your property.

-Giant Ichneumon Wasps are types of wasps in Oklahoma.
+Giant Ichneumon Wasps are a type of wasp in Oklahoma.
 This species of wasp can reach sizes of up to 2 inches in length and have a distinctively long, slender body with a tail-like structure.

 Giant Ichneumon Wasps are parasitoids, which means they lay their eggs in the bodies of other insects, usually wood-boring beetles.

-In Oklahoma, these wasps are most common during the summer months and can be found in wooded areas, parks, and gardens.
+In Oklahoma, these wasps are most common in summer and found in wooded areas, parks, and gardens.

 Though Giant Ichneumon Wasps are relatively harmless to humans, they should be treated cautiously.